 Note that Apple just released an updated version of this keyboard.
 We haven't tested this new version yet, but they're the same price, and to our current understanding, the only difference is that the new version now uses a USB-C cable instead of Apple's proprietary Lightning cable.
 If you like the sound of that change, be sure to check your device for compatibility before buying the new version.
 Apple lists the older Lightning model as compatible with all Bluetooth-enabled Mac computers using macOS 10.12.4 or later and iOS devices with iOS 10.3 or later.
 The new version is listed as compatible with Apple silicon computers using macOS 11.4 or later.

-For something a bit less expensive, we recommend the Logitech MX Keys S. This premium-feeling office model and its companion software are fully compatible with macOS systems.
-You can get the most out of the keyboard's software features, like Logitech Flow, which lets you seamlessly use one keyboard across multiple devices and operating systems.
-Note that there's a Mac version of the keyboard.
-This Mac version is identical to the regular version except that it has Mac-specific modifier keys while the normal variant has both Windows and Mac legends.
-Both versions support a Bluetooth connection, but the regular version also comes with a BOLT USB receiver, which the Mac-specific version lacks.
-This means the regular variant is still a great choice for Mac users if you don't mind using an adapter for that USB-A receiver, which can provide more reliable connectivity in congested wireless spaces.
+For something a bit less expensive, we recommend the Logitech MX Keys S. This premium-feeling office model and its companion software are fully compatible with macOS, so you can get the most out of the keyboard's software features, like Logitech Flow, which lets you seamlessly use one keyboard across multiple devices and operating systems.
+There's also a Mac version of the keyboard, identical to the regular model except for Mac-specific modifier legends, while the regular version has dual Windows/Mac legends.
+Both support Bluetooth, but only the regular version includes a BOLT USB receiver, making it a better choice for Mac users who want more reliable connectivity—provided you're okay using a USB-A adapter.

 The Logitech Pebble Keys 2 K380s is the best cheap keyboard for Mac that we've tested.
 This compact, low-profile unit works great with Mac products as it connects using Bluetooth, so you don't have to worry about dongles, adapters, or needing a USB port.
 That said, it does support (but doesn't include) Logitech's BOLT USB receiver, which you can use to pair with many current-generation Logitech mice.
 It also supports multi-device pairing with up to three devices at once, and you can switch between devices at the press of a button.
 Another standout feature of this board is its incredible battery life.
 With a fresh pair of AAA batteries, you may get as much as 36 months of battery life, and you'll never have to worry about cramming a charging cable into your backpack.